TeamNCMC/histoquant/docs/main-getting-started.md

 This is why it is *highly* recommended to install miniconda3 instead, a minimal installer for conda :

 !!! example ""
-    1. Download and install [miniconda3](https://docs.anaconda.com/miniconda/#latest-miniconda-installer-links).
+    1. Download and install [miniconda3](https://repo.anaconda.com/miniconda/) (choose the "latest" version for your system).
 During the installation, choose to install for the current user, add conda to PATH and make python the default interpreter.
     2. Open a terminal (PowerShell in Windows).
 Run :
     ```bash
     conda init